yhagio/tutorialedge.net/content/golang/getting-started-with-go.md

 of our journey learning the more complex aspects of the language such as functions, methods, and eventually things like concurrency and reflection.

+# Prerequisites

+Before you can follow this article, you will need the following:

+* You will need Go installed on your development machine.
+If you need to install this you should check out the official download page: [Official Go Download](https://golang.org/dl/)

 # Getting Started

 Let's dive in with getting everything installed and writing an incredibly simple